federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 <img src="./img/figure-03.png" width="816" />

 ### **Observations**
+_Note: The plot gives, at best, an approximate picture of the amount of resources historically destined to cinema by each country, for at least two reasons.
+First, the year these data were recorded ranges from 2007 (Luxembourg) to 2016 (e.g., Australia).
+Second, the composition of country GDP changed dramatically in over a century.
+For instance, Western Europe generally spent more on agriculture and industry in the years immediately following World War II, and more on services since the Sixties._

 ``` r
 linear.regression <- function(df, x, y, transform.x = NA, transform.y = NA) {